LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/directives.rst

 Open the Lesson 2 Folder
 -------------------------

-If you have not yet forked the Angular lessons repo, follow the directions for given in :ref:`lesson 1 <angular-1>`.
+If you have not yet forked the Angular lessons repo, follow the directions given in :ref:`lesson 1 <angular-1>`.

 Open the ``angular-lc101-projects`` folder in VSCode and find ``lesson2`` in